 Get Involved!

-The FSRD program is continually seeking a diverse group of IFT member volunteers from around the world to participate in the teams above.
-Please note that you must be a paid-up IFT member to be on a team.
+The FSRD program welcomes a diverse group of IFT member volunteers from around the world to participate.
+Please note that you must be a paid-up IFT member.

 If you're not a member you can join here.

-For more information or to volunteer for a team contact Donna Rosa at donna@donnamrosa.com
+For more information or to volunteer contact Donna Rosa at donna@donnamrosa.com

 FAQs